Quasilocal Smarr relation for an asymptotically flat spacetime: Einstein-Maxwell Theory

-Indeed, the quasilocal Smarr relation also can be reproduced by equating the Euclidean action value with the definition of a thermodynamic potential.
-The Euclidean on-shell action value is written as
+Please note that quasilocal Smarr relation also can be reproduced by equating the Euclidean action value with the definition of a thermodynamic potential.
+Namely, since the Euclidean on-shell action value is calculated as